 The Lawyering Program

 The Lawyering Program focuses on teaching the real-life skills employed by practicing attorneys.
-The program is comprised of six full-time faculty members, including a program director, who are devoted to the integration of theory into practice.
+The Program is comprised of six full-time faculty members, including a program director, who are devoted to the integration of theory into practice.
 These professors commonly teach other skills-related, upper-class courses as well.
-Members of the Lawyering faculty have recently published A Guide to Teaching Lawyering Skills, a book for professors that addresses all aspects of teaching the lawyering course.

-In the fall semester, students work primarily on predictive memoranda (memoranda that objectively analyze the merit of a potential or ongoing legal dispute) and an oral presentation.
-In the spring semester, students focus on preparing persuasive documents (those that might be submitted to a court).
-The spring semester of the course culminates with a moot-court argument, in which students orally argue the position taken in their written document.
+In the Fall semester, students work primarily on predictive memoranda (memoranda that objectively analyze the merit of a potential or ongoing legal dispute).
+In the Spring semester, students focus on preparing persuasive documents (those that might be submitted to a court).
+The Spring semester of the course culminates with a moot court argument, in which students orally argue the position taken in their written document.

-Throughout the academic year, experienced law librarians teach the fundamentals of conducting legal research through both print and on-line resources.
+Throughout the academic year, skilled law librarians teach the fundamentals of conducting legal research through both print and on-line resources.
 Various assignments, moreover, allow students to enhance and refine their research skills.

-A notable part of the Lawyering Program is the component known as the Honors-Fellow Program.
+A notable part of The Lawyering Program is the component known as the Honors Fellows Program.
 Each year, a small number of upper-class students are selected to serve as teaching assistants for the lawyering course.
 Honors Fellows, who receive both individual and group training, work closely with their professor and the first-year students.
+The Honors Fellows’ tasks are varied: they may help design course assignments; prepare sample memoranda and legal documents; participate in simulations related to interviewing, negotiation, or moot-court proceedings; and assist the librarians with teaching research.
+All Honors Fellows regularly discuss the writing assignments with students and critique the students’ work.
 By all accounts, Honors Fellows not only greatly aid the first-year students but also benefit from a highly rewarding and immensely educational experience.